End-of-Life Doula Certification Course

 Step 2: Practical Skills Evaluation (1 hr)

-Assess practical competence in supporting individuals and families through end-of-life situations, including emotional support, vigil presence, legacy planning, and creating a peaceful, respectful environment.
+In this step, you will demonstrate your practical competence in supporting individuals and families through end-of-life situations.
+This includes showing how you would provide emotional support, maintain vigil presence, guide legacy planning, and create a peaceful, respectful environment.
+Your demonstration will be reviewed by our evaluation team to assess your skills and readiness for certification.

-Assess practical competence in supporting individuals and families through end-of-life situations, including emotional support, vigil presence, legacy planning, and creating a peaceful, respectful environment.
+In this step, you will demonstrate your practical competence in supporting individuals and families through end-of-life situations.
+This includes showing how you would provide emotional support, maintain vigil presence, guide legacy planning, and create a peaceful, respectful environment.
+Your demonstration will be reviewed by our evaluation team to assess your skills and readiness for certification.

 -